mlange-42/arche/ARCHITECTURE.md

 This is achieved by subdividing archetypes with a relation component by their relation target.
 I.e. entities that reference a different target entity are stored in different archetypes.

 This feature is inspired by [Flecs](https://github.com/SanderMertens/flecs).
-However, the implementation in *Arche* is currently limited in that it only supports a single relation per entity.
+However, the implementation in *Arche* is currently limited in that it only supports a single relation per entity, and no nested relation queries.